About Asbestos Exposure at Decatur County Memorial Hospital — Greensburg, Indiana: A Guide for Workers and Tradesmen

 HVAC, Ductwork, and Air Handling Systems

 HVAC ductwork in hospitals of this era was routinely insulated with asbestos-containing duct wrap and connected to air handling units that may have incorporated asbestos gaskets and internal lining materials.
-Boiler room floors and equipment pads were commonly finished with Johns-Manville transite board — an asbestos-cement product designed for fire barrier and structural applications.
+Boiler room floors and equipment pads were commonly finished with transite board — an asbestos-cement product designed for fire barrier and structural applications.

 Ceiling tiles throughout the facility, including in mechanical rooms, corridors, and utility areas, reportedly contained chrysotile asbestos in quantities sufficient to generate dangerous airborne fiber levels when cut, drilled, or disturbed during renovation or maintenance work.